Skip to contents

 Development status

-The package API is stable.
-The core classes, constructors, and analysis functions (get_freqs() through get_diffs()) are not expected to change in breaking ways.
-New analysis functions may be added in future releases.
+The package API is stable (v1.0.0).
+All classes, constructors, metadata functions, and analysis functions are not expected to change in breaking ways.
+New analysis functions and utilities may be added in future releases.
 See NEWS.md for the full changelog.

 Code of Conduct